 Dental hygienists are licensed in all 50 states and the District of Columbia.
 Each jurisdiction’s board of dentistry is responsible for regulating the profession, including setting specific standards for education, experience and competency assessments required for licensure within the jurisdiction.

-Find How to Become a Dental Hygienist in Your State
+Find Dental Hygienist Info For Your State

 - District of Columbia

 - North Dakota